Rajini Krishnan

-Rajini Krishnan is an Indian motorcycle racer.
-He became national road racing champion in 2003 and went on to win eight more National titles till 2011 and, after 10 years he won the 2021 National title again on 05/02/2022, as the championship was delayed due to COVID 19.
+Rajini Krishnan (born 13 July 1980) is an Indian motorcycle racer.
+He became national road racing champion in 2003 and went on to win eight more National titles till 2011 and, after 10 years he won the 2021 National title again on 05/02/2022, as the championship was delayed due to COVID-19.
 In 2013, he became the first Indian winner of an international road racing event with his victory at the Losail Asian Road Racing Championship in Qatar.
 He won the Malaysian Superbike championship (Open class) in 2015.

 Rajini was racing for Motorev India as junior driver in the 2011 FIM Asian Road Racing Championship (ARRC).